gitunes/TransactionScopeProject/README.md

 # TransactionScopeProject

-Simple example for using transaction scope.
+Simple example for using transaction scope with unit of work design.

 Application requires .NET Core 6.